skyfielders/python-skyfield/skyfield/documentation/almanac.rst

   it is expected to always at least return every eclipse listed in the *Canon*.

+* Skyfield tends to return eclipse times that are a few seconds earlier than those given by the *Canon*.
+  For decades near the present the disagreement rarely exceeds 2 seconds, but for eclipses 2,000 years ago the difference can be as large as 20 seconds.

 * Skyfield also finds 71 barely partial eclipses beyond those listed in the *Canon*.